surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ## Routing

-Modulation routing in Surge is a bit different compared to most synthesizers, but it's actually very intuitive and extremely powerful, thanks to the routing bar.
+Modulation routing in Surge XT is a bit different compared to most synthesizers, but it's actually very intuitive and extremely powerful, thanks to the routing bar.

 ![](./images/Pictures/routingbar.png)